akinariobi/akinariobi.github.io/_posts/2018-09-14-logistic-regression.markdown

 {% endhighlight python %}

 First of all, we need to import all python dependencies.
-I'm using Jupyter Notebook for better representation.
+I'm also using Jupyter Notebook for better representation.

 {% highlight python %}
 import pandas as pd